 Watch Now: How to Grow and Care for a China Doll Plant

-China doll plants require specific growing conditions in order to thrive indoors and can be fussy if these conditions are not met.
-The most important thing to remember when growing a China doll plant is that they require lots of light and moisture and do not react well to frequent changes in their growing conditions.
-Leaf drop commonly occurs in China doll plants if their growing conditions are not right or change too quickly.
+When growing inside, the China doll plant can be started and grown all year long.
+China doll plants need specific growing conditions to thrive indoors and can be fussy if these requirements are not met (specifically when it comes to light and soil).
+Place your China doll plant near a window with bright, indirect light and provide it with plenty of water and humidity.
+These plants do not react well to frequent changes in their growing conditions; leaf drop commonly occurs if their conditions are not right or change too quickly.

 Temperature and Humidity